-Tip: Want to deploy Tableau Mobile for your organization?
+Tip: Want to deploy Tableau Mobile for your organisation?
 See the Tableau Mobile Deployment Guide(Link opens in a new window).

-Note that Tableau Mobile is for viewing content that has been published to Tableau Online or Tableau Server.
+Note that Tableau Mobile is for viewing content that has been published to Tableau Cloud or Tableau Server.
 It is not an authoring tool.

 Get Tableau Mobile